untra/untra.github.io/about.md

 I am currently employed at [_StackHawk_](https://stackhawk.com) 🦅

 Helped build all parts of the company; from the UI and backend, to the documentation and underlying protos and build tools.
-Wrote terraform to provision replicated codebuild jobs across striped environments, expanded upon and helped structure the initial UI, slack, jira cloud & jira datacenter, datadog integrations. began to harness the power of Kubectl and helm to provision to automate deployment of software to our clusters.
+Wrote terraform to provision replicated codebuild jobs across striped environments, expanded upon and helped structure the initial UI, slack, jira cloud & automated Api Documentation with OpenApi specs, readme and postman.
+Stripe integration.
+Began to harness the power of Kubectl and helm to provision to automate deployment of software to our clusters.
 Built and defined Argo Jobs to accomplish structured cron jobs and streaming data operations.

+Lots of Documentation.
+Lots of functional programming.
+Build automation.
+Api Documentation automation.
+Separating CI from CD.

+Developing software in adversarial conditions.
+Windows installer.

 ## 🤹 Technical Skills